 You can share files on the USB drive for a wide variety of business and recreational purposes.
-The files can be any computer, Mac, or Linux file type including text files, Word, PowerPoint, Excel, MP3, pictures, and multimedia files.
+The files can be any Windows, Mac, or Linux file type including text, Word, PowerPoint, Excel, and MP3 files, pictures, and multimedia.
 USB drive applications include:

 - Sharing multimedia with friends and family such as MP3 files, pictures, and other multimedia with local and remote users. - Sharing resources on your network.
-You can store files in a central location so that you do not have to power up a computer to perform local sharing.
+You might want to store files in a central location so that you do not need to power up a computer to perform local sharing.
 In addition, you can share files between Macintosh, Linux, and Windows computers by using the USB drive as a go-between across the systems. - Sharing files such as Word documents, PowerPoint presentations, and text files with remote users.